Bird Feeder Guide

 This type of feeder is suitable for sunflower seeds, sunflower hearts and seed mixes - excluding soft foods (see below for these).

-A mesh design that should always be used to feed peanuts.
+A mesh design should always be used to feed peanuts.

 Haith’s high-quality metal peanut feeders are great as squirrels (who love peanuts) aren't able to chew through to get to the nuts inside.